robojones/async-routing/README.md

   console.log(`Server running on port`, port);
 });
 ```
-When requesting `localhost:3000` in the browser you will now get
+When requesting `localhost:3000` in the browser you will get:
 ```
 found homepage
 ```